jaypipes/procession/docs/user_guide.md

 ### Managing users

-A new user can be added to the system using the `p7n user set` command.
+A new user can be added to the system using the `p7n user create` command.
 Supply an email and a display name for the user, and Procession will return the newly-created user's UUID and "slug", which is an easy-to-remember string that you can use to identify the user:

 ```
-$ p7n user set --display-name "Fred Flintstone" --email "fred@flintstone.com"
+$ p7n user create --display-name "Fred Flintstone" --email "fred@flintstone.com"
 Successfully created user with UUID af9e54ee75a2a9f611e7372c21e8d0a8
 UUID:         af9e54ee75a2a9f611e7372c21e8d0a8
 Display name: Fred Flintstone